CirroBuild/FrostiDocs/docs/reference/sql/latest-on.md

 WHERE balance > 800;
 ```

-Note that QuestDB allows you to omit the `SELECT * FROM` part of the query, so
+Since QuestDB allows you to omit the `SELECT * FROM` part of the query,
-we didn't include to keep the query compact.
+we omitted it to keep the query compact.

-Such combination is very powerful since it allows you to find the latest values
+Such a combination is very powerful since it allows you to find the latest values
 for a time-slice of the data and then apply a filter to them in a single query.

 ## Deprecated syntax